json-everything/json-everything-docs/_docs/schema/basics.md

 var numberResults = schema.Evaluate(numberJson);
 var nonObjectResults = schema.Evaluate(nonObject);
 ```

-> Don't pass your JSON to `Evaluate()` as a string.
-You must parse it with `JsonNode.Parse()` first.
-Otherwise, your string will be implicitly cast to `JsonNode` and you're just validating a string instance.
-{: .prompt-warning }

 The various results objects are of type `EvaluationResults`.
 More information about the results object can be found in the next section.